KISRDevelopment/webdev-course/labman.md

 * `validate_on_submit()` returns `True` if the request is `POST` and all fields are valid, and `False` otherwise.
 * The class attributes we defiend in `PresentationForm` contain submission data, but we cannot access them dynamically with `form[f]`.
 To access object attributes in Python dynamically, use the `getattr(obj, attrname)` function.
 * Each class attribute in `PresentationForm` has a `data` attribute which contains the submitted value.
 We can use the `request.form[f]` as before but sometimes, the form class will do extra _sanitization_ on the submitted values so it is a good idea to use the value in the form, not the request.
-* The `Date` field helpfully converts the scheduled filed into a Python `date` object.
-But the `json` module cannot serialize `date` objects so for now, we manually coerce the scheduled field into a string with `strftime()`.
-* We deliver the `form` itself to the template context.
+* We deliver the `form` itself to the template context so that we can display fields and show errors.

 4. Change the `create.html` template:
 ```html